What is an Asset Management System?

 What is an asset management system?
 In the simplest, most straightforward terms, it’s any process a company or organization uses to keep track of the equipment and inventory vital to the day-to-day operation of their business.

-The Asset Management Council is a nonprofit organization that provides information and guidance on asset management across multiple industries and roles, both in its native Australia and overseas.
+The Asset Management Council is a nonprofit organization that provides information and guidance on asset management across multiple industries and roles in its native Australia and overseas.
 They define an asset management system as “a set of complex processes and interactions to plan and control asset-related activities.”

-Implementing the ISO 55001 standard, PECB states, can help companies and organizations obtain control over their daily activities, achieve higher returns with their assets, reduce costs and mitigate risk.
-Additionally, establishing the standard raises the bar on performance and effectiveness, and its benefits may be applied to any fixed asset in any organization in any industry.
+Implementing the ISO 55001 standard, PECB states, can help companies and organizations control their daily activities, achieve higher returns with their assets, reduce costs and mitigate risk.
+Additionally, establishing the standard raises the bar on performance and effectiveness, and its benefits apply to any fixed asset in any organization in any industry.